arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 #### Controlling power and time in degrees/s cm/s

-For more advanced control, you can specify the power and time for Alvik's motors in terms of degrees per second or centimeters per second.
+You can also specify the power and time for Alvik's motors in terms of degrees per second or centimeters per second.
 This method is useful for tasks requiring fine-tuned control of the robot's speed and direction.

-**Function: `drive`**
+**`drive`** method

 The `drive` function drives the robot by setting the linear and angular velocity.